 RIDER TO OPERATOR SECURITY AGREEMENT

-Notwithstanding any provision in the Supplemental Operator Security Agreement to the contrary, upon the occurrence of an Event of Default under the Loan Documents, provided the Operator is not in violation of the Operator Regulatory Agreement, for so long as (i) Operator’s lease payments continue to be made (whether directly or indirectly, pursuant to any escrow agreements or other agreements among the parties) to the satisfaction of the Lender; (ii) Operator is not in violation of any provision of the Borrower-Operator Agreement, and (iii) there is no Material Risk of Termination, the Lender, on behalf of itself, its successors and assigns, agrees that it will not exercise any remedies available to it under Section 9 of the Supplemental Operator Security Agreement against Operator or the Collateral.
+Notwithstanding any provision in the Supplemental Operator Security Agreement (the Agreement) to the contrary, upon the occurrence of an Event of Default under the Loan Documents, provided that (i) the Operator is not in violation of any Tenant Documents or this Agreement, (ii) Operator’s lease payments continue to be made (whether directly or indirectly, pursuant to any escrow agreements or other agreements among the parties) to the satisfaction of the Lender; (iii) Operator is not in violation of any provision of the Borrower-Operator Agreement, and (iv) there is no Material Risk of Termination, the Lender, on behalf of itself, its successors and assigns, agrees that it will not exercise any remedies available to it under Section 9 of the Supplemental Operator Security Agreement against Operator or the Collateral.

-Should the Lender, its successors or assigns, whether through judicial or non-judicial foreclosure, public or private sale, deed or assignment in lieu of foreclosure, or otherwise, take title to the Land, Improvements and/or other assets of the Borrower (including the Borrower’s rights as landlord under the Borrower-Operator Agreement), provided the Healthcare Facility remains in operation and the Operator is not in violation of the Operator’s Regulatory Agreement, the Lender and its successors and assigns agree that the term “Obligations” in the Supplemental Operator Security Agreement shall be limited to the definitions set forth in subsections 1(b)(2), (3) and (4).
+Should the Lender, its successors or assigns, whether through judicial or non-judicial foreclosure, public or private sale, deed or assignment in lieu of foreclosure, or otherwise, take title to the Land, Improvements and/or other assets of the Borrower (including the Borrower’s rights as landlord under the Borrower-Operator Agreement), provided the Healthcare Facility remains in operation and the Operator is not in violation of the Operator RegulatoryTenant Documents or this Agreement, the Lender and its successors and assigns agree that the term “Obligations” in the Supplemental Operator Security Agreement shall be limited to the definitions set forth in subsections 1(b)(2), (3) and (4).

-Furthermore, Lender agrees that so long as the Operator is not in violation of the Operator Regulatory Agreement, to the extent Operator has funded Escrowed Funds, tax and/or insurance impounds, Lender, on behalf of itself, its successors or assigns, will permit withdrawals by, or utilization of such funds by or on behalf of, Operator for their intended purpose.
+Furthermore, Lender agrees that so long as the Operator is not in violation of the Operator Regulatory Agreement, to the extent Operator has (i) funded Escrowed Funds, tax and/or insurance impounds, and (ii) provided written notice and evidence satisfactory to Lender that it has funded and is funding such amounts as required.
+Lender, on behalf of itself, its successors or assigns, will permit withdrawals by, or utilization of such funds by or on behalf of, Operator for their intended purpose.
 The provisions of this Paragraph C shall supersede any set-off or lien rights of the Lender under Section 1(c) of the Operator Security Agreement.

 Upon indefeasible payment in full of the Loan, as determined by Lender, in its sole discretion, and written request by the Operator to do so, Lender agrees to promptly release its lien on the Collateral.